AUTO TANK WELDERS

 FREQUENTLY ASKED QUESTIONS [FAQ]

 1. Does Irizar provide the WPS & PQR?
 No!.
 Irizar Heavy Industries recommends consulting a Certified Welding Engineer (CWEng) to design the welding procedure in accordance with the relevant national and provincial codes and standards.
 In Canada, CWEngs are certified by the Canadian Welding Bureau (CWB).
 In contrast, in the USA, they are accredited by the American Society of Mechanical Engineers (ASME), the American Welding Society (AWS), and the American Petroleum Institute (API), among other prestigious organizations worldwide.
-A CWEng is responsible for designing and selecting the appropriate welding parameters, which include plate beveling, wire and flux specifications, amperage, voltage, and welding speed, among other factors.
+A CWEng is responsible for designing and selecting appropriate welding parameters, including plate beveling, wire and flux specifications, amperage, voltage, and welding speed, among other factors.

 2. Does Irizar provide the training?
 No!.
 Irizar does not offer training, as the machine is straightforward to operate.
 However, it must be operated by an experienced Submerged Arc Welding (SAW) Operator.
-Certification is required for this trade, meaning the operator holds a certification as a journeyman.
+Certification is required for this trade, meaning the operator holds a journeyman certification.
 Irizar rental facility is available in Wetaskiwin, AB, Canada, where customer welder operators can familiarize themselves with the equipment and obtain coupons for qualifying Welding Procedure Specifications (WPS), Procedure Qualification Records (PQR), and Welder Qualification Tests (WQT).
 Otherwise, we recommend purchasing the machine in advance and making it work in your shop before setting it up on the jobsite.

 KNOWLEDGE BASE [KB]